 Sometimes the masonry and concrete around your home deteriorates.
 This is called spalling.
 This occurs because of freezing and thawing of water around your foundation.
 It can also be caused by frequent high pressure washing, or sandblasting.
 Water probably plays the largest and most dangerous role in this crumbling and chipping.
 Water can hit the surface of the concrete during driving rains.
-Water can spill on to the concrete surface when gutters overflow.
+It can spill on to the concrete surface when gutters overflow.
 Water can wick up the concrete through soil that is wet or damp through capillary action.
 Moisture can even escape from inside the building or structure in the form of vapor.
 All these factors play into the health of the concrete that makes up your foundation.

 A good water management system will help keep water down and away from your foundation.
 This goes a long way to a healthy foundation.

-Epoxy or Polyurethane Injections: Depending on the outcome of the inspection of the surface it may be recommend that a polyurethane foam or epoxy resin be used to strengthen the area.
-These products fill and expand to fit cracks and open voids to prevent further water intrusion in the future.
+Depending on the outcome your foundation inspection, it may be recommended to you that a polyurethane foam or epoxy resin be used to strengthen the area.
+These products fill and expand to fit cracks and open voids to prevent further water intrusion.